sorenmat/k8s-rds/README.md

   username: postgres # Database username
   size: 10 # size in BG
   backupretentionperiod: 10 # days to keep backup, 0 means diable
+  deleteprotection: true # don't delete the database even though the object is delete in k8s
   encrypted: true # should the database be encrypted
   iops: 1000 # number of iops
   multiaz: true # multi AZ support